pauldrinn/cluster_research/docs/README.md

 ---
 To-do:
-- [ ] Still need to automate my mmseqs usage (somewhat like easy-cluster).
+- [x] Still need to automate my mmseqs usage (somewhat like easy-cluster).
 Need a mix of createdb, cluster, createtsv (and createseqfiledb + result2flat if I need FASTA-like output at some point in the future).
+(06.01.2021)
+- [x] Start homology searching.
+This should be interesting.
+(HHblits against Pfam and Uniclust30 with -M 50) (06.01.2021)
 - [ ] Create function to add annotations found with extend_annot.py to a new ground truth (maybe not so true) file.
-- [ ] Start homology searching.
-This should be interesting.
-(HHblits against Pfam and Uniclust30 with -M 50)

 (I want to get all of these done by Thursday if not tomorrow!)